IssacCloudVII/Covid-Data-Analysis/README.md

 # Covid Data Analysis
- A project discovering insights about Covid-19 vaccines and deahts.
+ A project discovering insights about Covid-19 vaccinations and deaths.